-Deferred outflows of resources had a slight decrease due to the restated deferred outflows related to pensions for June 30, 2014, also resulting from the implementation of GASB Statement No. 68.
-Deferred inflows of resources increased by \$23.2 million mainly due to the recognition of a deferred inflow related to pensions which represent the University's proportionate share of the accumulated difference between projected and actual earnings on pension plan investments and the accumulated difference between actual and projected demographic factors included in the measurement of the total pension liability.
-This deferred inflow related to pensions is included in pension expense using a systemic and rational amortization method over a closed five-year period (refer to Note 11 of the notes to the financial statements for details).
-The calculation and recognition of this deferred inflow is required by the implementation of GASB Statement No. 68.
+Deferred outflows of resources increased by \$1.9 million due to the recognition of a deferred loss on refunding from the issuance of General Revenue Refunding Bonds, Series 2016 durina the fiscal year.
+Deferred inflows of resources decreased \$17.5 million mainly due to the decrease of the deferred inflow related to pensions which represent the University's proportionate share of the accumulated difference between projected and actual earnings on pension plan investments and the accumulated difference between actual and projected demographic factors included in the measurement of the total pension liability.
+This deferred inflow related to pensions is included in pension expense using a systemic and rational amortization method over a closed five-year period (refer to Note 12 of the notes to the financial statements for details).

-The combination of the decrease in total assets of \$.2 million, the decrease in total liabilities of \$41.7 million, and the \$23.2 million increase in deferred inflows of resources yields an overall increase in total net position of approximately \$18.3 million after the restatement due to the implementation of the GASB Statement No. 68.
-The implementation of GASB Statement No. 68 required a restatement of unrestricted net position as of June 30, 2014.
-This restatement resulted in a \$26.9 million reduction of unrestricted net position to a balance of \$54.0 million.
-The net position category of net investment in capital assets increased by \$1.3 million due to the capitalization of several roof replacement and HVAC projects.
-An increase of \$4.4 million in the category of nonexpendable net position is directly related to the continued receipt of endowed gifts.
-A decrease of \$4.0 million in the category of restricted expendable net position is the result of a decline in the value of endowment investments during the fiscal year.
-The unrestricted net position category increased by \$16.6 million, after restatement, due to the receipt of a \$15.0 million reimbursement from bond proceeds for expenditures made in prior fiscal years to purchase land for the Student Recreation Center.
-The additional increase of \$1.6 million is from increases in student tuition and fees and increases in auxiliary activities.
+The combination of the increase in total assets of \$2.0 million, the increase in total liabilities of \$3.9 million, the increase of \$1.9 million in deferred outflows, and the \$17.5 million decrease in deferred inflows of resources yields an overall increase in total net position of \$17.5 million.
+The net position category of net investment in capital assets increased by \$4.6 million due to the capitalization of the steam distribution infrastructure project, the soccer stadium field repairs project, and the Tower Village fire alarm replacement project.
+An increase of \$5.6 million in the category of restricted nonexpendable net position is directly related to the continued receipt of endowed gifts.
+A decrease of \$6.9 million in the category of restricted expendable net position is the result of a decline in the value of endowment investments during the fiscal year.
+The unrestricted net position category increased by \$14.1 million.
+This increase is attributable to multiple factors, which include a \$3.4 million increase in the Management Flexibility carryforward funds, a \$5.4 million increase due to changes in the net pension liability and deferred inflows related to pension amounts, and the effect of increased student enrollment on tuition and fees and sales and services revenues.